Haima M6

-The Haima M6 is a mid-size sedan produced in China since 2013 under the Haima brand replacing the Haima 3 or Haima Family compact cars.
+The Haima M6 is a mid-size sedan produced in China from 2013 to 2017 under the Haima brand replacing the Haima 3 or Haima Family compact cars.

 Overview

 The Haima M6 debuted on the 2013 Shanghai Auto Show in April 2013 as a pre-production model with the official market launch in April 2015.
 The Haima M6 front is suspected to be similar in design as the Opel Insignia A / Mk I(G09).

 The Haima M6 is powered by the same engine unit as the Haima M5, which is 1.5-litre turbo inline-four engine producing 163 hp and 220 nm, mated to a six-speed manual transmission or a CVT.